wp-plugins/sully/readme.txt

 1. The dashboard widget.

 == Changelog ==
+= 0.2 =
+* Added lots of code for dealing with 'non-standard' plugin formats
+* Added check for manual WordPress updates
+* Added check for PHP changes (version, plugins)
+* Added check for Web Server changes

 = 0.1 =
 * Initial release.

 == Upgrade Notice ==
+= 0.2 =
+None.

 = 0.1 =
 Initial release, no updates as everything is new!